Jcdiem/Project2D/README.md

 Currently the engine has basic funtionality for drawing objects to the background and adding entities with moving properties.

 # Clone Me!
-If you need to clone thsi repo, you need to get the submodules too!
-Otherwise compilation will fail.
+If you need to clone the repo, you need to get the submodules too!
+Otherwise compilation will probably fail.
 You can do that with this command:

 ```git clone --recurse-submodules -j8 git://github.com/Jcdiem/Project2D.git```